 - Wellness Wednesdays.
 Learners can choose from a variety of learning activities, some digital, some analog, and some with their family or other groups.
 Except for the weekly check-ins, all activities are optional.
 It’s up to families and learners to plan activities that work best for them -- whatever brings them joy and wellness.
 Some families, for example, enjoy games like Dungeon and Dragons, or participating in Minecraft clubs; or a parent leads a discussion about a documentary the family has watched.

-For learners who need additional help and guidance, such as those with ADHD, we have worked with them and their parents to co-create a different program, one that is attuned to their needs.
+For learners who need additional help and guidance, such as those with ADHD, we have worked with them and their parents to co-create a different remote learning programme, one that is attuned to their needs.
 It enables them to engage in learning without being unduly stressed.

 - A learner, a drummer, is creating a video of playing the drums to Toxicity, by System of a Down.